filecoin-project/venus/README.md

 Filecoin requires the same genesis block as the cluster and you should also give your node a name so you can easily find it on the dashboard.
-The easiest way to connect into the labweek cluster is using the following flags (you could of course address update the config directly if you wanted instead):
+The easiest way to connect into the labweek cluster is using the following flags (you could of course update the config directly if you wanted instead):

 ```